Trauma-informed therapy may be able to help you manage and heal from the effects of trauma.

-Even though the symptoms of trauma can feel overwhelming, it is possible to recover and feel better.
+Even though the symptoms of trauma can feel overwhelming, it is possible to heal.
 Trauma therapy is an option to achieve this.

 Trauma-focused therapy or trauma-informed therapy is an umbrella term.
-It describes the group of therapy modalities that are specifically designed to address trauma and post-traumatic stress disorder (PTSD).
+It describes the group of therapy modalities that are specifically designed to address the effects of trauma, including post-traumatic stress disorder (PTSD).

 - cognitive behavioral therapy (CBT)

 - Eye Movement Desensitization and Reprocessing Therapy (EMDR)

 Besides these, there are other treatments for trauma that have been designed to specifically address the symptoms of trauma.